abhishek-kumar-code/Redfish_Public/Specification.md

 Implementations shall log authentication requests including failures.
 Authentication login/logout log entries shall contain a user identifier that can be used to uniquely identify the client and a time stamp.

-Logs shall include detailed privileged info, but shall NOT include the [Sensitive Data](#sensitive-data) outside a privileged user or a privileged security context.
+Logs shall include detailed privileged info, but shall NOT include data outside a privileged user or a privileged security context.

 #### Completeness of Logging